NoxFly/canvas/README.md

 v2.div(); // same as add() but divide

 v2.normalize(); // doesn't change the vector direction but brings back in interval [-1, 1]

+// tests if 2 vectors are equals (have same values)
+// if comparing 2 vectors with not the same dimension, returns false. v4.equals(v2); // false

+// compute dot product
+v1.dot(v2);

+// rotate the vector (in degrees) v1.rotate(90);

 ```